Tesla to start operations in India next year - report

 The electric-car maker will start with sales and then might look at assembly and manufacturing based on the response, the minister told here the newspaper.

-Tesla and the minister’s office could not be immediately reached by Reuters for comment.
+Tesla and the minister’s office could not be reached by Reuters for comment.

-Though keen to reduce its oil dependence and cut down on pollution, India’s efforts to promote electric vehicles have been so far stymied by a lack of investment in manufacturing and infrastructure such as charging stations.
+India has been keen to reduce its oil dependence and cut down on pollution, but its efforts to promote electric vehicles have been stymied by a lack of investment in manufacturing and infrastructure such as charging stations.

 The first model to be launched will be Model 3, the cheapest among Tesla vehicles, with prices starting at over $74,739 (5.5 million Indian rupees), according to a report in the Economic Times on Saturday. (bit.ly/355Y4i3)